 Brief History of Bedminster Township, New Jersey

 Settling along the banks of the North Branch of the Raritan River, the area was slow to develop.
 Bedminster is noted as a mecca for equestrians as the Unites States Equestrian Foundation facility is just north in Peapack.
 Bedminster is also noted as being one of the most densely populated areas for horses in the United States.
 Rich in revolutionary war history, the hamlet of Pluckemin in Bedminster was home to America’s first military Academy during the Revolutionary War winter of 1778-1779 under the command of General Henry Knox.
 It was known as the Pluckemin Artillery Cantonment.
-Knox stayed in what is known as the Jacobus Vanderveer House, a restored home and farm just to the west of the academy site.
+General Knox stayed in what is known as the Jacobus Vanderveer House, a restored home and farm just to the west of the academy site.
 It is also noted that the famous spy, John Honeyman, one of George Washington’s greatest war spies resided in Bedminster as well.
 Honeyman is buried in the nearby Lamington Church cemetery.

 Packed stone and dirt roads allow for equestrian activities to continue today.
 A complex horse bridal path system still exists today.
 And not to forget, one of the most important institutions came to Bedminster with the Essex Hunt Club, home to the Fox Hounds, one of the most prestigious clubs in the country.